radiantearth/stac-best-practices/implementation-guide.md

 Although it is not recommended to mix STAC versions, it is allowed.
 Sometimes mixed STAC Versions are unavoidable when multiple catalogs or collections from different sources are combined into a single Catalog.

-Client developers should be aware of this use case.
+Client and Server developers should be aware of this use case.